ameer-alwadiya/real-time-accelerometer/README.md

 3. **Upload**: Flash the compiled binary to your hardware.

-For any questions or support, please contact [Ameer Alwadiya](ameer.alwadiya@outlook.com).
+For any questions or support, please contact ameer.alwadiya@outlook.com.